JackpotClavin/Android-Blob-Utility/README.md

 by JackpotClavin

-The Android Blob Utility is a program designed to make developing AOSP-based ROMs easier for developers.
-What is does is it allows the developer to pick proprietary file, type the file's absolute path, and this program will spit back every library that should be needed in order to get that library or daemon to run on an AOSP ROM.
+The Android Blob Utility is a program designed to make developing AOSP-based ROM's easier for developers.
+What is does is it allows the developer to pick proprietary file, type the file's absolute path, and this program will spit back every library that should be needed to get that library or daemon to run on an AOSP ROM.

 How does it work?
-First the developer must dump their entire stock ROM's software to their computer, so that typing the command:
+First, the developer must dump their entire stock ROM's software to their computer, so that typing the command:
 `$ ls /home/android/dump/build.prop` will yield their device's build.prop.
 This is just meant to ensure that you have the correct path it is valid.
 Next, you are to compile this program with the `make` command.
-Once you run it, the program will prompt you to enter whatever the SDK version of you /system dump happens to be (check your /system/build.prop), for instance if your /system dump is Android 4.3, type in `18` (use the following site for [guidelines](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels)).
+Once you run it, the program will prompt you to enter whatever the SDK version of you /system dump happens to be (check your /system/build.prop), for instance, if your /system dump is Android 4.3, type in `18` (use the following site for [guidelines](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels)).
 Secondly, the program will ask you for the location of your /system dump; so if